Alcalá de Henares: Cervantine city

+Festivals

 Alcalá hosts an annual "Noche en Blanco".
 During this festival the streets are filled with music, art, theatre, and dance as the city residents celebrate Alcalá's rich cultural heritage.
 The festival goes well into the night and centers around the Plaza de Cervantes where stages are set up to host the performances.

 International relations

 Twin towns – sister cities

 Alcalá de Henares has reached twin town and sister city agreements with: